Priscasantos/Tom-Hengl-Course/R-training/README.md

 #### Spatiotemporal data

-Spatiotemporal data is any data that is referenced in both space and time.
-This implies that the following coordinates are known:
+Spatiotemporal data is practicaly any data that is referenced in both space and time.
+This implies that the following *coordinates* are known:

   - geographic location (longitude and latitude or projected \(X,Y\) coordinates);